There are a lot of different ways that we can help survivors of sexual violence.

 Are you thinking about reporting to the police?

-Our advocacy service is available to anyone (over the age of 13) who has experience rape, sexual assault or childhood sexual abuse and who has reported to the police or who is considering reporting to the police.
+Our advocacy service is available to anyone (aged 13 and over) who has experience rape, sexual assault or childhood sexual abuse and who has reported to the police or who is considering reporting to the police.

 Have you recently been raped or sexually assaulted?